nqoy/Extinction-Prediction/README.md

 1. Getting The Data - Crawling and scrapping a data filled web-site.
 2. Data Handling - Cleaning currupt vlaues and filling missing data.
 3. Visualization And Analyzation - Visualizing the data for a clearer way to analyze and show corraletions between its properties.
-4. b<Machine Learning>b - Creating a trained model which takes the data and predicts if a species will get extinct or not.
+4. br<Machine Learning>br - Creating a trained model which takes the data and predicts if a species will get extinct or not.